Legislative Changes Affecting Salary Administration, 89th Legislature

 The Texas Comptroller of Public Accounts (Comptroller’s office) is providing these general guidelines for the changes to be implemented in the Human Resource Information System (HRIS), Standardized Payroll/Personnel Reporting System (SPRS) and the Centralized Accounting and Payroll/Personnel System (CAPPS) HR/Payroll.

-The employee contribution rates for the following plans will not change for fiscal 2024 or 2025:
+The employee and state contribution rates for the following plans will not change for fiscal 2026 or 2027:

 - Employees Retirement System of Texas (ERS)